By Tony Attwood

 This is in fact Hollis Brown finding his way out.
 Hollis Brown found no escape except through murder and suicide.
 But the drifter finds that chance forced him (probably) into poverty, and onto the road, but now chance gets him out of poverty and into a new escape.

-Famously, Dylan never played “Drifter’s Escape” at a concert – most likely because it would be impossible to do anything with the song other than sing it straight as on the album – without losing the context of what it was about.
+Famously, Dylan never played “Drifter’s Escape” at a concert – and as I said in the original review of this song “most likely because it would be impossible to do anything with the song other than sing it straight as on the album – without losing the context of what it was about.”
+But that was before I heard Thea Gilmore take it on with such aplomb.

 Rodney King, I should explain, particularly if you are not an American citizen (the story inevitably made less impact in the UK, where I live) was a construction worker who having been involved in a car chase with the police was beaten by police officers upon his arrest.
 The beating was filmed.